Collaborative, Mobile Platform Replaces Paper-based Process, Brings Continuity across Sales, Design, Installation, and Maintenance

 The benefits the direct sales team experienced led Tech Electronics to adopt the System Surveyor platform throughout its entire company for direct sales operations.
 From the initial customer interaction to post-installation service calls, the company now has an integrated process for delivering projects.
 This has led to better customer service at each stage.

 “It’s created continuity throughout the process, which is very powerful,” said Wasson.

 Once the sale is made, the operations division pulls up the site survey via the Web or a mobile device to understand what needs to be installed.
 The technicians then use it at the office and while on site to know exactly where devices such as video surveillance cameras should be positioned.

 After installation, the service department has access to the system design for maintenance calls or issues.
 They know precisely what devices were deployed and where, making the visit easier and faster for them and the customer.

-“Every job now requires System Surveyor,” said Jones.
+“Every job now requires System Surveyor,” said Wasson.
 “Nobody can question what goes where, because we have it all in one tool.”

 About System Surveyor

 The System Surveyor mobile, SaaS-based platform enables everyone involved in system design, installation, and maintenance to collaborate on an unprecedented scale.
 Working together in one system of record, professionals can better plan and manage the systems organizations rely on every day: video surveillance, access control, fire alarm, IT, building automation, AV, healthcare, and more.
 From system integrators to end customers to subcontractors, the benefits are increased sales, faster project completions, higher satisfaction, and enhanced long-term service levels.
-Try the product for free (limited number of surveys).
+Try the product for free for 21-days, fully functional for up to 5 team members (no credit card required).
 Based in Austin, Texas, System Surveyor can be found at http://www.SystemSurveyor.com.